cont2lex/cont2lex.github.io/README.md

 ## 1. Intro

-This website includes the essential resources for our AAAI-21 paper:
+This website stores the essential resources for our AAAI-21 paper:

 Wenqiang Lei, Yisong Miao, Runpeng Xie, Bonnie Webber, Meichun Liu, Tat-Seng Chua and Nancy Chen (2021) **Have We Solved The Hard Problem?
 It’s Not Easy!
 Contextual Lexical Contrast as a Means to Probe Neural Coherence** (AAAI ‘21)